 Many differences exist between the native’s religions and Catholicism, the main religion in Spain during the time.
 The native Americans just as the Spanish people did marry, several texts depict marriages among them.
 However, they did not believe that a man had to be married to the same woman all his life, as Catholics did, they were only compelled to keep the same wife when they have had children .
 Although, adultery was more flexible in some tribes compared to the Spanish Catholicism and more punishable in others the same the conscious of fidelity existed in a marriage.
 The most punishable act of adultery was mainly to the woman and in some tribes if she had committed it with a member of another clan.
 The sex out of marriage was one of the most unusual sexual behaviors that the Spanish conquerors observed and made reference.
-Furthermore, most of the native’s beliefs did not see anything wrong with men and woman having sex before marriage, something that the Catholic doctrine disallowed, the natives promoted it.
+However, the irony of this is unbelievable.
+The Spanish conquerors were committing the same sinner acts not only in the colonies but back in Spain as well.
+It was well known that it was common for men to have out-of-marriage relationships and mistresses.
+On the other hand, most of the native’s beliefs did not see anything wrong with men and woman having sex before marriage, something that the Catholic doctrine disallowed, the natives promoted it.
 As long as they were old enough, they would engage in sexual intercourse.

 The lust and the forbidden sex was not the most unusual sexual behavior observed by the Spanish, but same-sex marriage, especially between men.
 Several texts describe how two same-sex individuals engaged in sexual relationships as well as dressed as a person from the opposite sex .
 “When the priests at Mission San Antonio caught two men engaging in ‘an unspeakably sinful act,’ and ‘tried to present to them the enormity of their deed,’ wrote Palou, one of the men protested that the other ‘was his wife.’” .
 Cabeza de Vaca also expresses his disgust with the Catholic sin of same-sex intercourse in his book Chronicles of a Narvaez Expedition.